Social Licence Community of Practice: Building Trust Through Better Practice

 What is social licence?

-The concept of a ‘social licence to operate’ emerged in the late 1990s, as affected communities and governments required the mining industry to increase its focus on social obligations and corporate social responsibility programs.
+‘Social licence to operate’ is traditionally a concept that reflects community acceptance or approval around the operations of an organisation and its developments.
+It emerged in the late 1990s, as affected communities and governments required the mining industry to increase its focus on social obligations and corporate social responsibility programs.
 It is now considered a key condition for many other industries, including in the energy sector.

 Establishing social licence is not simple, is easily lost and difficult to re-gain.
-The energy transition in Australia is underway but at times has met resistance from the communities being impacted in the process, due to a lack of trust of energy businesses.
-This results in project delays and increased costs to energy consumers.
+The energy transition in Australia is well underway but has met resistance from the communities being impacted in the process.
+The outcome?
+Project delays, increased costs to consumers and declining trust in the energy sector.

-Our research partner KPMG identified that the key factors influencing social licence are:
+Through lived experience research, together with our research partner KPMG, we’ve identified that the key factors influencing social licence are:

 • Trust from the community